 We Can File Your Lawsuit

-Our teen accident attorneys know how to navigate the legal process.
-If the insurer won’t pay for your losses, then we’ll file a lawsuit.
-This will require us to:
+Our car accident attorneys know how to navigate the legal process.
+We’ll file a lawsuit if the insurer doesn’t pay for your losses.
+This situation will require us to:

 What Should You Do After Being Injured in a Collision?